 QUESTION: What the Bible’s view is on dancing?
 Any certain types of dancing, any type of dancing, what the verses are on that.

-You know, it used to be, I guess it used to be culturally that dancing was a little more prime.
-I mean, you see some old movie of some people going around the minuet business, or square dancing or whatever whatever, but dancing in our cultural basically is built around the whole sexual stimulation thing.
+You know, it used to be, I guess it used to be culturally that dancing was a little more prim.
+I mean, you see some old movie of some people going around the minuet business, or square dancing or whatever or whatever.
+But dancing in our cultural basically is built around the whole sexual stimulation thing.
 And I just don’t see any place for it at all.

 Q: Well, not all of it, as far as in reference to old Fred Astaire movies or ballet dancing or ballroom dancing.

 J: Well, yeah.
 Okay, if you’re going to go back to that, ballet dancing is an art form.
 Personally, I don’t get real excited about it cause I think men ought to look like men, not jump around in funny ways like that.
 The ladies I don’t mind.
 The guys bother me a lot.
 But, you know, sure I would agree with that.
 That, you know, the whole Fred Astaire, waltz kind of thing, a guy with his wife doing that at home, you know, if he does.
 That – I mean, I’m not going to say there’s anything wrong with that.

 But when a person goes out and does any kind of activity like that with a person that they’re not married to, it generates a kind of thoughts that are not necessarily the most wholesome kind of thoughts.
 I mean, there’s a lot involved in it and I’m not trying to throw a blanket over the whole thing.
 Personally, I don’t dance, never have.
 Don’t particularly care to.
 I just don’t feel that...